Greetings, Dear Student!

 12-Lead EKG Confidence: A Step-By-Step Guide

-If you find the 12-Lead EKG Confidence content challenging, go back to the basics before proceeding.
-Review Chapter 4 of Lilly’s Pathophysiology of Heart Disease, the ECG Shorts, or Dale Dubin’s Rapid Interpretation of EKGs (available through a WSU library search).
+If you are significantly challenged by the content within, go back to the basics before proceeding by reviewing Chapter 4 of Lilly’s Pathophysiology of Heart Disease, the ECG Shorts series, or Dale Dubin’s Rapid Interpretation of EKGs (available through a WSU library search).

-While these resources are excellent basic reviews, they lack sufficient depth to provide the background you need to interpret EKG through case-based studies.
-After reviewing one or more of the basic resources, work through the 12-Lead EKG Confidence.
+Please note that while these latter resources are all excellent basic reviews, they lack sufficient depth to provide the background you will need to launch into EKG interpretation through case-based EKG studies on your own, so after reviewing one or more of these latter resources, go back to complete your work with 12-Lead EKG Confidence.

 - Work through the worksheets at the end of each chapter in the order presented in the Sample 2-week rotation schedule shown below.
 Click the provided answers to see how your answers compare.